mjschwenne/Pathfinder-GB/content/session-recaps/session-log-2022-03-20.md

 ---
 title: Session Log 20 March 2022
+date: "2022-03-20"
 ---
 When we last ventured to the Great Basin,

 The illustrious members of the task force were engaged in a battle with odd creatures with hunched backs, backwards hooved feet, elongated snouts and protruding tusks in the storage room of the Temple of Kroina in Kerkrad.
 After a feisty battle which saw several sun beetles' glowing guts getting scattered over the room, the creatures were defeated and upon death, they transformed into the corpses of regular boars.

 Talking with Pastor Kendall of the Temple, you learned that this temple has been buying Trance Wine from Alisha for four years since she is able to get great deals for it and that occasionally she brings another to help with the work, but it's not always one person like Diana.
 On the way back from the temple, the party filled Jusa Lok in the details of the investigation, that the blood on the coin found at the site of the 1763-03-34 Bombing of the Forum belonged to the last king of Andorr, Ydin.